raymxndo/Palindrome/README.md

 # Palindrome
-#### An application that extracts all the palindrome from the input string using the optimized method and fewer codes.
+#### A console application that extracts all the palindrome from the input string using the optimized method and fewer codes.